 - a.
-The primary area for the development of industrial uses shall be within the Business Park located in the southwest corner of the Township (see Section 4.5). - b.
-While the Business Park is intended to be the primary area for industrial development in the Township, the policies of this Plan are intended to provide for industrial and commercial uses in the Rural Area and the Hamlets which are scaled to the respective needs of those areas and which comply with the relevant policies of this Plan. - c.
-Small scale commercial and industrial uses serving or related to the rural economy may be permitted in the Rural Area.
-These uses may include farm implement sales or service establishments, farm supplies and produce outlets, feed and grain drying and cleaning operations, welding shops, woodworking shops, antique and craft shops and other similar uses which may be deemed necessary and appropriate in the Rural Area by Council.
+The Business Park (Industrial designation) is intended to be the primary area for industrial development in the Township, however, the policies of this Plan are intended to provide for industrial and commercial uses in the Rural Area which are scaled to the respective needs of those areas and which comply with the relevant policies of this Plan. - b.
+Small scale commercial and industrial uses oriented to the local economy, such as those which use local resources and/or serve local businesses and residents may be permitted in the Rural Area.
+These uses should consume small amounts of water and may include farm implement sales or service establishments, farm supplies and produce outlets, feed and grain drying and cleaning operations, welding shops, woodworking shops, antique and craft shops and other similar uses which may be deemed necessary and appropriate in the Rural Area by Council.

-- d.
-Development of commercial and industrial uses may be permitted provided: - i.
-The minimum lot area shall comply with Section 5.13.2 of this Plan and shall be outside hazardous areas (i.e. lands subject to flooding, steep and/or unstable slopes or other physical hazard which renders the site unsuitable for development) in order to safely accommodate all buildings and structures, and to allow for the onsite provision of acceptable quantity and quality of water and for sewage disposal.
-Industrial uses may be permitted where they are compatible with nearby sensitive land uses having regard to the Ministry of the Environment Guidelines D-1 and D-6; - ii.
-The proposed use supports the rural lifestyle; - iii.
-Lot frontage is appropriate for the use and the area in which the lot is being created. - iv.
-Lands for industrial uses shall be serviced with individual on-site water and sewage services or communal services where site conditions are suitable for the long-term provision of such services.
-The provisions of Section 5.13.2 shall apply in the protection of water resources.
-Applications for development on individual on-site sewage services or private communal sewage services generating more than 4,500 litres [989.8 gal.] of effluent per day as a result of the development shall require the submission of a servicing options report and a hydrogeological report; - v.
-The new lot complies with the minimum distance separation formulae, as amended from time to time (see also Section 7.2.2); and - vi.
-The new lots conform to the Consent Policies in Part 7 of this Plan. - e.
-Residential unit may be permitted where Council deems it appropriate as an accessory use provided the residential use is located on the same lot as the main commercial or industrial use and provided further that no other severance shall be permitted for the residential use.
-In such cases, the lot area requirement for the residential and non-residential use shall be the total of the minimum lot area required for each use individually.
+- c.
+Development of commercial and industrial uses in the Rural designation may be permitted provided: - i.
+The use is compatible with nearby sensitive land uses having regard to the Ministry of the Environment Conservation and Parks Guidelines and in accordance with Section 7.2.
+(Land Use Compatibility) of this Plan; - ii.
+The proposed use is oriented to the local economy, such as those which use local resources and/or serve local businesses and residents; - iii.
+Industrial uses should be of a type which do not require large quantities of water.
+Lands for industrial uses shall be serviced with individual on-site water and sewage services or communal services where site conditions are suitable for the long-term provision of such services, except where "dry uses" are proposed.
+Applications for development on individual on-site sewage services or private communal sewage services generating more than 4,500 litres [989.8 gal.] of effluent per day as a result of the development shall require the submission of a servicing options report and a hydrogeological report; - iv.
+The proposed development complies with the provisions of Section 5.13.2.
+The lot area shall comply with Section 5.13.2 of this Plan and the required minimum lot area shall be outside hazardous areas (i.e. lands subject to flooding, steep and/or unstable slopes or other physical hazard which renders the site unsuitable for development) in order to safely accommodate all buildings and structures, and to allow for the onsite provision of acceptable quantity and quality of water and for sewage disposal. - v.
+The proposed use identifies and considers servicing and groundwater issues (See also Section 5.13.2(b)) - d.
+An accessory residential unit may be permitted where Council deems it appropriate as an accessory use provided the residential use is located on the same lot as the main commercial or industrial use and provided further that no future severance shall be permitted for the residential use.
+In such cases, the lot area requirement for the residential and nonresidential use shall be the total of the minimum lot area required for each use individually.